ANNUAL CONFERENCE

 6th Future of Financial Information Conference

 The 6th edition will take place at Stockholm Business School on 27-28 May 2024.
 The conference will proceed primarily in person, with speakers, discussants and session chairs in particular attending on site.
 As participant, you are also welcome at SBS’s scenic campus in Stockholm Albano.
-Alternatively, you have the option to attend remotely and we will do our best to provide you with an interactive experience.
+Alternatively, you have the option to attend online and we will do our best to provide you with an interactive experience.

 The conference starts in: